United-Codes/cloudofficeprint-java/README.md

-# apexofficeprint-java
+# cloudofficeprint-java
-This project provides a Java interface for APEX Office Print.
+This project provides a Java interface for Cloud Office Print.

 # Installation
-To install the APEX Office Print Java package...
+To install the Cloud Office Print Java package...
-TODO: upload .jar to AOP website
+TODO: upload .jar to COP website
 TODO: also upload other .jar files for the project?

 # Usage
-1. Create a template (docx, xlsx, pptx, HTML, md, txt, csv), for the possible tags, click [here](http://www.apexofficeprint.com/docs/#templates).
+1. Create a template (docx, xlsx, pptx, HTML, md, txt, csv), for the possible tags, click [here](http://www.cloudofficeprint.com/docs/#templates).
 2. Create the input data with this Java SDK
-3. Send template and data to an AOP server and save the response to a file with this Java SDK
+3. Send template and data to an Cloud Office Print server and save the response to a file with this Java SDK

-To see the JSON-data that is sent to the AOP server together with some information about the requests and responses, you can turn on verbose-mode by first creating a `Server`-object and then calling `.setVerbose(true)` on that object.
+To see the JSON-data that is sent to the Cloud Office Print server together with some information about the requests and responses, you can turn on verbose-mode by first creating a `Server`-object and then calling `.setVerbose(true)` on that object.

 # Quickstart: Hello World example
 ## Template (docx)